-First up, sign-up to the Futures e-digest — a weekly e-newsletter run by the LX.lab (that's UTS's Learner Experience Lab).
-The e-digest features news, inspiration, tech tips, and upcoming events specific to the learning and teaching community at UTS.
+Make sure you sign-up to the Futures e-digest — a weekly e-newsletter run by the LX.lab (that's UTS's Learner eXperience Lab).
+The e-digest features news, inspiration, tech tips, and upcoming events for the learning and teaching community at UTS.

 - LX.lab workshops and drop-in sessions

-Located in Building 6, the LX.lab (short for Learner Experience lab) is your one-stop-shop for learning and teaching support.
+Located in Building 6, the LX.lab is your one-stop-shop for learning and teaching support.
 Attend daily events and up-skilling sessions, or set-up a one-on-one drop-in session with one of our learning technologists.
 The lab is a space for all academics at UTS, so make sure you stop by.
 LX.Lab, Building 6, Level 4, LX.lab

 - 'Teaching for learning.futures' Workshop program for new academics

-Institute for Interactive Media and Learning (IML) offers a workshop program for all new academic staff, run twice annually in February and July i.e. just before the start of either of the main UTS sessions.
-The program supports academics to develop the understanding and confidence to teach subjects aligned with learning.futures - UTS's university-wide approach to blended learning.
-With sessions on 'active and collaborative learning', 'assessment and feedback', it aims to upskill and support you.
+The Institute for Interactive Media and Learning (IML) offers a workshop program for all new academic staff.
+Run twice annually, in February and July, just before the start of either of the main UTS sessions.
+The program helps academics to develop the understanding and confidence to teach subjects aligned with learning.futures - UTS's university-wide approach to blended learning.
+With sessions on 'active and collaborative learning', 'assessment and feedback', upskill and get the support you need.